-The following program code demonstrates the use of the TMult assign method to assign one TMult to another:
+The program code in Figure 8 demonstrates the use of the TMult assign method to assign one TMult to another:

-- 1. Start a new application. - 2.
-Drop one memo and one button on the form.
-Arrange controls as in the figure below. - 3.
-Copy the following code to the Button1.OnClick event:
+- 1. Start a new VCL Forms application. - 2.
+Drop one TMemo and one TButton on the form.
+Arrange controls as in Figure 9. - 3.
+Add Vcl.StdCtrls and TRPCB to the "uses" clause. - 4.
+Copy the code in Figure 8 to the Button1.OnClick event: